pierre-rouleau/pel/doc/pel-manual.rst

 indentation/bracket style and the indentation is completely controlled by user options listed above and can easily be changed using Emacs customize system.
-PEL also provides easy access to commands that can change the CC Mode behaviour on which the c-mode is based via the **pel:for-c** key-map, bounded to the **F12** key for each buffer in c-mode.
+PEL also provides easy access to commands that can change the CC Mode behaviour on which the c-mode is based via the **pel:for-c** key-map, bound to the **F12** key for each buffer in c-mode.

 .. _C Programming Language: https://en.wikipedia.org/wiki/C_(programming_language)